MeHarshal/SWIGGY-Analytics/README.md

 🔘 **Summary**

-The analysis performed on swiggy.com is to generate insights that can inform the decision-making process for opening a remote kitchen in Bangalore.
-By analyzing the data from SWIGGY, valuable information will be obtained regarding the area-wise distribution of restaurants, the classification of restaurants as cheap or expensive for each cuisine, and the number of restaurants available for each cuisine.
-These insights will not only assist in evaluating the feasibility of a remote kitchen but also provide valuable industry insights for the broader food delivery sector.
+The analysis conducted on the data from SWIGGY.com aims to provide valuable insights for making informed decisions about opening a remote kitchen in Bangalore.
+By examining the dataset, key information regarding the distribution of restaurants across different areas, the affordability of restaurants for various cuisines, and the quantity of restaurants available for each cuisine will be obtained.
+These insights are vital for assessing the viability of a remote kitchen and offer valuable industry insights for the broader food delivery sector.

 🔘 **Challenges Faced**

-1. Collecting data from single platform for different restaurants was time consuming.
-2. Getting data well and consistent across different  sources requires careful data cleaning and processing.
+During the analysis, I may have faced challenges including data quality issues, website structure complexities, managing large data volumes, legal and ethical considerations, and interpreting the data for meaningful insights.
+Ensuring the accuracy and completeness of the scraped data while handling dynamic website elements can be demanding.
+Additionally, complying with legal and ethical boundaries, optimizing code, and addressing changing website structures require careful attention.
+Analyzing and interpreting the data, as well as maintaining technical expertise, are crucial for overcoming these challenges and deriving valuable insights from the project.